Kimera Automobili: History

-The company name comes from the Italian language and stands for the chimera, a hybrid creature from Greek mythology.
+The company name comes from the Greek language and stands for the Chimera, a hybrid creature from Greek mythology.
 It can also be seen on the manufacturer's emblem.
 More over, the letters K-M-R have a special place in Luca Betti's heart, since they stand for a sentence he always repeated to himself during his rallying career: Keeping My Road.

 Kimera Automobili was established with the goal of paying tribute to the Italian rally cars of the 1980s.
 The company's first project, launched in 2021, was the EVO37, a modern reinterpretation of the Lancia 037.
+The EVO name derives from the Lancia Delta HF Integrale Evoluzione from the contraction of the word "Evoluzione".